DilanCF/CMSC412_notes/lecture/Lecture15.md

 Runtime: Translation done using HW

-addr trans: Address treated as individual binary number and contents are the word of the info coming throuhg
+addr trans: Address treated as individual binary number and contents are the word of the info coming through

 Translation table: We are seeing one base and one limit register
 * May have more